 We do not guarantee that any email sent to us will be received by us or that the contents will remain private during transmission.
 If you are concerned about this, please consider other means of communication.
 You are responsible for ensuring any electronic message or information you send to us is free from any virus or that may harm our systems in any way.

 Third-party website links

 Our websites may include links to third-party websites and plug-ins.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We do not control these third-party websites and are not responsible for their privacy statements.
 Please read the Privacy Notice/Policy/Statements of all third-party website that you visit.

-If you have any questions about this privacy notice or how we handle your personal information, please contact Carrie Liles – data compliance coordinator as follows: email@example.com (+44) 01663 747 061
+If you have any questions about this privacy notice or how we handle your personal information, or to exercise your rights, please contact Carrie Liles – Data Compliance Coordinator as follows: firstname.lastname@example.org (+44) 01663 747 061